gbordyugov/fpis/README.md

   - Exercise 12.7
   - Exercise 12.9
-  - I cheated on the first part of Exercise 13.4 by looking into the companion booklet, but afterwards I implemented the first part from scratch myself
+  - I cheated on the first part of Exercise 13.4 by looking into the companion booklet, but afterwards I implemented the first part of the Exercise from scratch myself.
+As a repentance, I've implemented Free from scratch, see fpis.chapter13.MyImplementation.

 For Chapter 7, I implemented an additional tracing of the fork depth, which is passed along with the result of Par